Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 World wide in tropical and warm temperate waters most commonly between latitudes 30o N and 35o S in oceanic and coastal waters with the exception of the Mediterranean Sea.
 Reported in about 124 countries.

-The whale shark is considered to be a pelagic, open water fish, but it is frequently seen in shallower inshore waters associated with lagoons, bays, and coral reefs.
-It prefers warm, tropical water temperatures, in a range of 21 to 25o C (69.8 to 77o F), but is more content when the warm water is interspersed with cooler, nutrient rich, upwellings that provide a good source of food.
+The whale shark is considered to be a pelagic open water fish, but it is frequently seen in shallower inshore waters associated with lagoons, bays, and coral reefs.
+It prefers warm tropical water, in a range of 21 to 25o C (69.8 to 77o F), but is more content when the warm water is interspersed with cooler, nutrient-rich upwellings that provide a good source of food.

-The largest of the sharks, it is well proportioned and beautifully streamlined even with its large, broad, flat, head.
-Its large mouth, which can be up to 1.5 m (4.9 ft) wide, extends side to side the full width of the head.
-It is nearly at the tip of the snout.
+The largest of the sharks, it is well proportioned and beautifully streamlined even with its large, broad, flat head.
+Its large mouth, which can be up to 1.5 m (4.9 ft) wide, extends the full width of the head.
 Unlike most sharks in which the mouth is on the undersurface of the head and set well back on the snout, the whale shark’s mouth is almost at the very front of its head.
 Short barbels protrude from its nostrils.
 It has a mouth full of small, sharp, almost scale-like teeth.
-Its relatively small eyes, (about the size of a golf ball), are located a short distance behind the angle of the jaw and at about the same level.
+Its relatively small eyes (about the size of a golf ball) are located a short distance behind the angle of the jaw and at about the same level.
 The spiracles are behind the eyes at a similar distance.
 Five large, vertical gill slits are present just forward of and above the origin of the pectoral fin.
 The two dorsal fins are placed well back on the body.
 The first dorsal fin is much larger than the second.
 The caudal fin is semi-lunate (semi-crescent shaped) with the upper lobe much larger than the lower.
 A very distinctive characteristic on each side of the upper body is the presence of three parallel, horizontally oriented ridges that start at about where the gill slits end and run the length of the body.

 Coloration and color patterns vary from one shark to another.
 The underbody is white or cream colored.
 The sides and back have a darker base color with shades of blue, gray, and brown.
 Vertical and horizontal lines of cream or white create a checkerboard appearance with round spots in the squares giving the impression of checkers on a board ready for play.
 The dark shaded fins are irregularly marked with round, light colored dots.